 SITES OF SPECIAL SCIENTIFIC INTEREST (SSSI)

 A Site of Special Scientific Interest (SSSI) is an area that has been notified as being of special interest under the Wildlife and Countryside Act 1981 for its flora, fauna, geological or physiographic features.
 Notification as an SSSI is a legal mechanism to protect sites that are of particular conservation interest because of the wildlife they support, or because of the geological features that are found there.
-Notification as a SSSI does not confer any special rights of public access.
+Notification as a SSSI does not confer any special rights of public access so please check first for access before visiting.
 However, many areas are on public land or open access land or can be viewed from public rights of way (footpaths and bridleways)

 There are 60 SSSIs in Anglesey.
 Some of these are also designated SAC or SPA or Area of Outstanding Natural Beauty (AONB) under other legislation.